Music in my heart. Dance in my veins. Art in my eyes.

 Elisa’s interests and studies took her around the world, but her search for cultural identity brought her back to her roots in tango and Latin American folk music.
 Inspired to write her own songs, influenced by these rhythms, Elisa co-founded the Pan-American band, NuMundo.
 In 2011, they released their first CD titled “Our Song”.

 The years 2013 - 2016 were spent living in Singapore where Elisa collaborated with musicians to share the cultures of Latin America.
 Here she also did work as a samba dancer and Zumba instructor.

 Elisa is currently living in Colorado with her husband and daughter.
-She plays Latin American folk songs with her trio which includes her percussionist husband Leo Muñoz Corona, and pianist Victor Mestas.
-The trio plays a variety of styles from Cuban boleros to Mexican huapangos to Argentinian zambas and Uruguayan candombe.
+She plays Latin American folk songs with her trio/quartet which includes her percussionist husband Leo Muñoz Corona, and pianist Victor Mestas.
+They play a variety of styles from Cuban boleros to Mexican huapangos to Argentinian zambas and Uruguayan candombe.

 Elisa is also teaching dance classes with Una Vida Niwot and Dance for Parkinson's with 3rd Law Dance/Theater.